6 Collectible Figure Types Guide - Buy Smart with Pro Advice

 These pieces sacrifice all articulation for a flawless sculpt and perfect paint application.
 This fixed format creates a clean, uninterrupted character silhouette.

-At our factory, we cast these as solid pieces rather than assembling dozens of moving joints.
-Working with polystone allows us to capture incredibly sharp textures.
 We can mold the exact weave of a fabric cape or fine facial pores.
 These pieces feel heavy and deliver a premium presentation.
 High-end brands like Sideshow Collectibles set the market standard for this museum-quality look.

 This presentation comes with strict tradeoffs compared to standard polyvinyl chloride (PVC) figures: